Raoul Auernheimer

 Raoul Auernheimer (April 15, 1876 in Vienna – January 6, 1948, in Oakland, California) was an Austrian jurist and writer.

 Personal life

-Auernheimer was the son of German businessman Johann Wilhelm Auernheimer and his Hungarian-Jewish wife Charlotte "Jenny" Büchler.
+Auernheimer was born in April 15, 1876 in Vienna.
+He was the son of ethnic German businessman Johann Wilhelm Auernheimer and his Hungarian-Jewish wife Charlotte "Jenny" Büchler.
 At age 30, he married Irene Leopoldine Guttmann of Budapest.

 Education

 After receiving his Abitur, Auernheimer began to study law at the university in his hometown.
 He concluded his studied with a doctorate in 1900 and became a court assessor in a Viennese court.

 Career

-Through his uncle Theodor Herzl he gained employment at the Neue Freie Presse.
+Through his maternal uncle, Theodor Herzl, he gained employment at the Neue Freie Presse.
 He wrote articles about the theater until 1933.
 In addition to his own name, he also used the pseudonyms Raoul Heimern and Raoul Othmar.